Guadalupe Mountains National Park is in the Mountain Time Zone.

 The scenic approach on US Highway 62/180 to Guadalupe Mountains National Park is beautiful from any direction, but there are no paved driving tours or roads in the interior of the park.
-Park roads provide access to the Headquarters Visitor Center and Pine Springs Campground, McKittrick Canyon Contact Station, Frijole Ranch, Williams Ranch (4X4 only), Dog Canyon, and trailheads.
+Park roads provide access to the Visitor Center and Pine Springs Campground, McKittrick Canyon Contact Station, Frijole Ranch, Williams Ranch (4X4 only), and Dog Canyon.

 Many visitors enjoy picnicking at Frijole Ranch area.
-Either in picnic shelters at the parking lot or with spring water (non-potable) and picnic tables under large shade trees.
-There are also picnic tables located near the Headquarters Visitor Center parking lot (limited shade), near the restrooms in the Pine Springs Campground, at the McKittrick Canyon contact station (lower parking lot), and at Dog Canyon (across the road from the campground).
+Either in picnic shelters at the parking lot or with spring water (non-potable) and picnic tables under large shade trees at the historic ranchhouse.
+There are also near the restrooms in the Pine Springs Trailhead (limited parking), at the McKittrick Canyon Visitor Center (lower parking lot), and at Dog Canyon (across the road from the campground).

 No. Open fires using wood or charcoal are prohibited anywhere within the park.
 You may cook with self-contained gas or propane stoves only.
-There are grills available at the 3 state rest areas located just outside the park.
+Propane fueled fire pits are also prohibited.

-Pine Springs Campground has 20 tent sites with leveled tent pads and picnic tables, and 19 RV sites (the RV camping area is a paved parking lot).
-Campgrounds have water, flush-toilet restrooms, and utility sinks, but there are no showers.
-There are also pay phones and a drink machine in the Pine Springs campground.
+Pine Springs Campground has 20 tent sites with leveled tent pads and picnic tables + 13 RV sites (the RV camping area is a paved parking lot with no hookups).
+Campgrounds have water, flush-toilet restrooms, vault toilet, and utility sinks.
+There are no showers.

-No, water is available to fill your tanks, but there is no dump station and no electrical or water hook-ups at Pine Springs or Dog Canyon.
-The closest full service campground (including showers) is at White’s City, New Mexico, located 35 miles east on U.S. Highway 62/180.
+No, there is no dump station and no electrical or water hook-ups at Pine Springs or Dog Canyon.
+The closest full service campground (including showers) is at Whites City, New Mexico, located 35 miles east on U.S. Highway 62/180.

-No, generally, there is space available in the campgrounds, even on weekends, though in the summer it’s best to arrive early on Friday or Saturday.
-Campgrounds do fill quickly during spring break, busy holiday weekends, and peak color change in late October.
-Alternative camping suggestions are posted at the Headquarter Visitor Center when the campground fills quickly.
+Depending on the season.
+Campgrounds do fill quickly during spring break, busy holiday weekends, and peak color change in October and November.
+Alternative camping suggestions are posted at the Visitor Center when the campground fills quickly.